bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 ..
 If there are insufficient resources you will not be allowed to create a new VM and start it upon creation.
 You will be able to create a new VM with the unchecked "Start VM" option.
 No IP is assigned to the VM in this case.

-- VM name is not unique.
+- VM host name you specified is not unique.

-  If the name specified for the virtual machine is not unique within a domain, the dialog window after VM creation will show an error.
+  If the name specified for the virtual machine is not unique within a zone, the dialog window after VM creation will show an error.
 The VM will not be created.
 The creation form will be closed.
 You will have to open the VM creation form and fill it in again.
-You will have to specify another name for your VM.
+You will have to specify another host name for your VM or leave it empty to let the system autogenerate a correct unique host name in the form of ```vm-<UID>```.

 .. _VM_Actions: